Police issue update after shopkeeper threatened with knife during attempted robbery

-A man has been arrested following an attempted robbery which saw a shopkeeper threatened with a knife in Bacup.
+A Longridge man has been charged following an attempted robbery which saw a shopkeeper threatened with a knife in Bacup.

 The attempted robbery happened at a shop in Newchurch Road shortly before 6.45pm on Saturday (September 10).